 In 1987, one of the most influential keyboards of electronic music was ever made.
-The D-05 would go on to define the sound of the late 80’s and way beyond.
+The Roland D-05 would go on to define the sound of the late 80’s and way beyond.
 Easily recognizable by its mix of sampled attacks and quality sounding waveforms, the built-in effects (chords, reverb, eq) will also greatly contribute to your sound design.
 Moreover, a wide range of presets is included.
 These include sounds which stem from synth pop, new wave, new jack, and R&B.

 Even today, the sounds of this mythical synthesizer can be heard on countless film scores.
 With the aforementioned descriptions, you can seize the iconic sound which is delivered by this synthesizer.
-What you get with the D-50 is a model that scarily well emulates its illustrious predecessor.
-Furthermore, it has the modernity and versatility which the D-05 lacked in certain domains.
+What you get with the Roland D-05 is a model that scarily well emulates its illustrious predecessor.
+Furthermore, it has the modernity and versatility which the D-50 lacked in certain domains.
 This model has a lot of features and is very well designed and has the benefit to run both on USB and battery power.
 On a side note, this synth is particularly famous because of its appearance in the intro of Michael Jackson’s “man in the mirror”.

 Pros & Cons